dival.util.odl_noise_random_state module

 Functions to create noise samples of different distributions.

-This module is a copy of odl.phantom.noise
+This module is a copy of odl.phantom.noise that was modified to support

 random states instead of seeds.